Waterlogged-Organization/back-end/README.md

 - Get logs about their previous outings
 - Get in contact with other paddlers

-API River allows to gather data from different API in order to  provide a clean, ready to use set of data for the Watlogged back-end  component.
-API River runs on a NodeJS server and uses ExpressJS to  provide a clean API.

 Back-end provide data to the front-end component from the other APIs.
 This component runs with SpringBoot/Maven.

 ## How to run the project ?